Mandāravā

-According to her biographer Samten Lingpa, she was born a princess in Zahor, Bengal in eastern India.
+According to her biographer Samten Lingpa, she was born a princess in Zahor in northern India.
 She renounced her royal birthright at an early age in order to practice the Dharma.
 Mandarava is known as being highly educated at a very young age, a rare accomplishment for a woman at that time.
 She was the primary student of Yeshe Tsogyal.
 Mandarava's devotion led her to bring at least 800 women, including her entire personal retinue, to the path of the Dharma, all before meeting her teacher, Padmasambhava.

 Mandarava is said to have attained full enlightenment in the company of Padmasambhava in the Maratika Cave in Nepal.
 She is considered to have been a fully realized spiritual adept, yogini, and spiritual teacher.

 Biography

 There is one published English translation of Mandarava's complete spiritual biography which includes several chapters detailing each of her previous incarnations.
 Portions of Mandarava's biography can be found in several other English language sources.